United States Postal Service

 Platform features

-search and add providers
+Search and add providers

 Users can add their current doctor information, or search and add new doctors.
 Coverage for each doctor can then be seen when selecting a plan.

-search and add Prescriptions
+Search and add prescriptions

 Users can add prescriptions for each of their family members, then see the cost breakdown for each prescription when selecting a plan.

-search and ADd treatments
+Search and add treatments

 Users can access the most relevant healthcare information by entering specific procedures and treatments tailored to their own needs and those of their families.